Murphy's Irish Stout: Sales

 Export volumes peaked in the mid-1990s and domestic volume peaked around 2000.
 The brand is suffering in its native Ireland due to a declining market for stout.
 It holds a 5 per cent share of the Irish stout market, although this is largely a result of its 28 per cent share of its native Cork market.
 Murphy's has a limited presence in Ireland outside of Cork.
 In 2011, 60,000 hectolitres of Murphy's were sold in Ireland.

 Overseas markets

 Murphy's was launched on draught in the United Kingdom in 1989.
 Cans were launched in 1992.
 It is now rarely found on draught in the UK, although is stocked by many major supermarkets in cans.
 In the UK it is brewed at Heineken's Tadcaster plant in North Yorkshire for the home market and some export markets.
 According to Euromonitor, Murphy's sold 25,000 hl in the UK in 2011.
 Murphy's held less than five percent of the British stout market in 2016.
+In 2026, British pub chain, Wetherspoons began selling Murphy's.

 Popular export markets include Norway and Italy.
 In New York the importer is United States Beverage (USB), which is a premium imported /craft beer sales and marketing company located in Stamford, Connecticut.